-If the Applicant cannot verify their identity they are not eligible for a Benefit.
-If the Applicant is applying on behalf of other eligible Household Members, at least one of the eligible Household Members must provide the required identity documentation.
+If the Primary Applicant cannot verify their identity they are not eligible for a Benefit.
+If the Primary Applicant is applying on behalf of other eligible Household Members, at least one of the eligible Household Members must provide the required identity documentation.

 All Household Members 24 months of age or older must provide proof of their Social Security Number (SSN) in order to be counted as part of the Household.
-One of the following documents is acceptable provided it contains all nine digits of the Applicant’s SSN and the Household Member’s full name:
+One of the following documents is acceptable provided it contains all nine digits of the Household Member’s SSN and the Household Member’s full name: